by Anne Bondin and Brenda Newbey

 “From this record, we learned that the timing of ground parrot calls in Western Australia was different from the Eastern Ground Parrot in relation to sunrise and sunset, and the habitat too was different.
 Perhaps our ground parrots were a similar but separate species?

 “Now I was able to alert the RAOU WA that ground parrots were year-round residents in the north Fitzgerald.
 The organisation sprang into action.
-Several members participated in surveys in the Drummond Track area and Doug Watkins was employed to determine where ground parrots still occurred in WA and to attempt an estimate of the number of calling birds when they were heard.
+Several members participated in surveys in the Drummond Track area and Doug Watkins, a scientist and a skilled birdwatcher, was employed to determine where ground parrots still occurred in WA and to attempt an estimate of the number of calling birds when they were heard.

-“As a result of lobbying and the publicity that a small group of us had managed to stir up, within six months the new Minister of Lands had deferred the land release, pending Doug Watkins’ fieldwork and report on the status of the ground parrot in Western Australia.
-The deferral became effective less than 24 hours before the time set for the land release.
+“However, as a result of lobbying and the publicity that a small group of us stirred up, the new Minister of Lands deferred the land release, pending the Doug Watkins fieldwork and report on the status of the ground parrot in Western Australia.
+The deferral became effective less than 24 hours before the time set for the land release!

-The report (Watkins 1985) showed that ground parrots were no longer present in most of the locations in which they had been recorded in the past.
+The Watkins report of 1985 showed that ground parrots were no longer present in most of the locations in which they had been recorded in the past.
 Ground parrots were recorded in only three locations: Cape Arid National Park (one site), Fitzgerald River National Park (one site), and Vacant Crown Land north of the Fitzgerald River National Park (five sites).
 Between surveying and writing up, half the Cape Arid site was burnt.”

-After a long delay, and much uncertainty, in 1989 Fitzgerald River National Park was extended northward to include the land where the Western Ground Parrots had been found.
-Sadly, the birds now seem to have disappeared from the area and in spite of extensive search efforts, they have not been recorded anywhere in the national park since 2012.
+After a long delay, and much uncertainty, Fitzgerald River National Park was extended northward in 1989 to include the land where the Western Ground Parrots had been found.
+This was a great achievement, with the effort to save the Western Ground Parrot also protecting an important habitat for many other species.

 Brenda’s persistence had raised the profile of the parrot sufficiently so that further study on the habitat requirements and distribution of the ground parrot was undertaken under the auspices of what is now the WA Department of Biodiversity, Conservation and Attractions (DBCA), with assistance from the RAOU and many other organisations and individual volunteers.

-To help raise awareness about the parrot, which is only a heartbeat away from extinction, the Friends teamed up with filmmaker Jennene Riggs who produced the documentary “Secrets at Sunrise”.
+To help raise awareness about the parrot, the Friends teamed up with filmmaker Jennene Riggs who produced the documentary “Secrets at Sunrise”.
 The feature-length film released in 2017 tells the story of the Western Ground Parrot and the people trying to save it from extinction.

 Watch the “Secrets of Sunrise” trailer…

 With less than 150 Western Ground Parrots surviving today, the situation may seem dire, but it is not hopeless.
-Provided that adequate funding is available for the recovery actions identified as being necessary to bring back the birds from the brink, there is no reason why we should lose this unique parrot.
+Provided that adequate funding is available for the recovery actions, there is no reason why we should lose this unique parrot.